 Road-tested and seasoned from 21+ years on stage and in the studio, Eric delivers his signature blend of 'Bluesmetal' worldwide to appreciative guitar lovers in 29 countries and counting.

-Eric has been featured in Premier Guitar Magazine, Guitarist Magazine UK, Top Guitar Magazine, Guitar World Magazine, Guitar Connoisseur Magazine, Classic Rock Magazine, Blues Rock Review Magazine, Maxazine, Nightwatcher's House of Rock, The Allentown (PA) Morning Call, The Doylestown (PA) Intelligencer, The Philadelphia Inquirer, The (NY) Times-Herald Record, Music Head Magazine, The Warren (NJ) Reporter Forum, The Easton (PA) Express, The Bridgewater (NJ) Courier Times, The Sarasota (FL) Herald-Tribune, the Lancaster (PA) Sunday News and The Florida Times Union.
+Eric has been featured in Premier Guitar Magazine, Guitar Player Magazine, Guitarist Magazine UK, Top Guitar Magazine, Guitar World Magazine, Guitar Connoisseur Magazine, Classic Rock Magazine, No Guitar is Safe Podcast presented by Guitar Player Magazine, Norman's Rare Guitars TV, Blues Rock Review Magazine, Maxazine, Nightwatcher's House of Rock, The Allentown (PA) Morning Call, The Doylestown (PA) Intelligencer, The Philadelphia Inquirer, The (NY) Times-Herald Record, Music Head Magazine, The Warren (NJ) Reporter Forum, The Easton (PA) Express, The Bridgewater (NJ) Courier Times, The Sarasota (FL) Herald-Tribune, the Lancaster (PA) Sunday News and The Florida Times Union.
 International press includes features in the Haagshe Courant, De Telegraaph, BluesMagazine (NL) and a MusikMaker (NL) feature.
 Eric was also featured in a Comcast CN8 TV News Extra and he has appeared on NBC 10 in Philadelphia, Comcast CN8, Fox Philadelphia, SNN6 in Sarasota and Reuters TV.